Sharp nonasymptotic bounds on the norm of random matrices with independent entries: Introduction

-Let us emphasize two important features of this result. \begin{itemize}[topsep=.3cm,itemsep=.3cm,leftmargin=\parindent] \item It is almost trivial to obtain a matching lower bound of the form
+Let us emphasize two important features of this result: \begin{itemize} \item It is almost trivial to obtain a matching lower bound of the form

-that holds as long as the coefficients $b_{ij}$ are not too inhomogeneous (Section~\ref{sec:lower}).
-This means that Theorem~\ref{thm:main} captures the optimal scaling of the expected norm $\EE\|X\|$ under surprisingly minimal structural assumptions. \item In the case of Wigner matrices, Theorem~\ref{thm:main} yields a bound of the form
+that holds as long as the coefficients $b_{ij}$ are not too inhomogeneous (Section~\ref{seclower}).
+This means that Theorem~\ref{teomain} captures the optimal scaling of the expected norm $\EE\llVert X\rrVert $ under surprisingly minimal structural assumptions. \end{itemize}